Menulog

 Menulog Pty.
-Ltd. (branded as simply Menulog) is an Australian online food and beverage ordering app and delivery service platform, founded in Sydney in 2006 and headquartered there.
+Ltd. (branded as simply Menulog) was an Australian online food and beverage ordering app and delivery service platform, founded in Sydney in 2006 and headquartered there.
 In 2015, it was bought by UK-based Just Eat, which was subsequently folded into Dutch-based Just Eat Takeaway.com in 2020, following that company's acquisition of Just Eat.

-The e-commerce company’s main competitors are United States–based Uber Eats and DoorDash.
-Menulog had over 30,000 restaurant partners across Australia and New Zealand and its own couriers.
-Menulog exited New Zealand in 2024, and announced it would cease operations in Australia on 26 November 2025.
+Its main competitors in Australia were the United States-based food delivery platforms Uber Eats and DoorDash.
+At its peak, Menulog worked with more than 30,000 restaurant partners across Australia and New Zealand and operated its own courier network.

+The service exited the New Zealand market in May 2024 and ceased operations in Australia on 26 November 2025; as part of its closure, Menulog entered into a commercial agreement with Uber Eats under which customers, restaurants and couriers were redirected and offered incentives to migrate to the Uber Eats platform.

 Restaurant partners

-Menulog includes international franchises like McDonald's, KFC, Pizza Hut, Subway, Nando's and the local Burger King franchise, being Hungry Jack's.
+Menulog included international franchises like McDonald's, KFC, Pizza Hut, Subway, Nando's and the local Burger King franchise, being Hungry Jack's.
 National franchises include Red Rooster, Pizza Capers and Oporto, and also state and localised suburban restaurants offering more than 130 cuisines.
-Menulog operates in all major Australian states and cities.
+Menulog operated in all major Australian states and cities.